Here’s how to reheat rotisserie chicken so that it’s just as moist and delicious as they day you got it.

 - Place your leftover chicken in a deep baking dish.

-- Pour 2 to 3 cups of chicken stock or broth to the bottom of your dish.
+- Pour 2 to 3 cups of chicken stock or broth (or a chicken broth substitute) to the bottom of your dish.
 You’ll want 1/4 inch-deep of broth around your chicken.

 - Cover the dish with aluminum foil.